 This strategy isn’t going to be ideal for everyone.
 If a big part of Disney Vacation Club for you is getting good value for your money, we recommend you embrace this.
 If Disney Vacation Club is more about convenience for you rather than value, you might just want to purchase as many points as you currently “need.”

 Letting someone else do the work and not thinking is the American way!
 Here, let’s assume we’re figuring this out for a family of 4 that wants 1-bedroom units for a week each year, with no preference as to resort or time of visit.
 This family is full of die-hard, 3rd generation Disney fans that never plans on vacationing elsewhere and doesn’t want to hassle with booking stays out of pocket.
-In 2014, this family would need a minimum of 222 points to be guaranteed accommodations at Old Key West in Magic Season, which is the second highest season.
+This family would need a minimum of 222 points to be guaranteed accommodations at Old Key West in Magic Season, which is the second highest season.